 Many sellers choose to outsource their e-commerce fulfillment to a third-party logistics provider so that they can focus on selling and improving customer service.
 3PLs save them from having to manage their inventory, negotiate shipping rates, and fulfill orders.

 Fulfillment centers are different from warehouses in that they are a complex and continuously moving operation and facility.
 Warehouses, on the other hand, are simply static storage spaces.
-Like Fulfillment centers, it is important to ensure your warehouse is running efficiently to help reduce costs and enhance quality.
+Like Fulfillment centers, it is important to ensure your warehouse is running efficiently to help reduce fees and enhance quality.
 Unlike warehouses, fulfillment centers provide services ranging from :

 - Grouping items into a unit